Utilities Sector

 FY2025 Financial Flow

-Mercury Energy (MCY)View Company
+Mercury NZ (MCY)View Company

 FY2025 Financial Flow